-GGU is currently developing an Environmental and Social Management System (ESMS) in accordance with the roadmap schedule presented in the Environmental & Social Policy Framework, adopted by the company in 2016.
-ESMS will be in compliance with Georgian legislation and the IFC performance standards (Environmental, Health and safety guidelines for Water and Sanitation).
-The roadmap schedule further develops the Environmental and Social Action Plan (ESAP) based on the outcomes of the current ongoing audit.
-ESMS will allow GGU to gradually implement the ISO14000 standard for environmental management and the ISO26000 standard for social responsibility.
+GGU is currently in the process of implementing an Environmental and Social Management System (ESMS) in accordance with the roadmap schedule presented in the Environmental & Social Policy Framework, adopted by the company in 2016.
+ESMS is in compliance with the Georgian legislation and IFC performance standards (Environmental, Health and Safety guidelines for Water and Sanitation).
+As part of the ESMS, environmental and social audit of the company has been performed.
+The audit report covers the environmental issues that are mainly associated with water treatment, water distribution, sanitation (sewerage system) and wastewater treatment and discharge, as well as occupational health and safety issues related to accidents and injuries, chemical exposure, noise, etc. To manage and mitigate the risks associated with GGU’s business, the company has elaborated ESMS procedures and topical management plans, which are implemented according to the Environmental and Social Action Plan (ESAP) in the set timeframe.
+ESMS will facilitate the process of obtaining the ISO14000 standard for environmental management and the ISO26000 standard for social responsibility.

 |Spills and leaks